 Fundamental changes to systems-even if it leads to more exceptional and effective outcomes-necessitate attitude and mind resets and rarely are introduced without opposition.
-We initially received broad resistance from teaching faculty who were unfamiliar with these new methods and technologies, from students and parents who were worried about grades, and even from the has weathered the immediate crisis and is floor of Uganda's Parliament!
+We initially received broad resistance from teaching faculty who were unfamiliar with these new methods and technologies, from students and parents who were worried about grades, and even from the floor of Uganda's Parliament!